incf-nidash/PyNIDM/README.rst

 -----------
 This function will concatenate NIDM files.
-Warning, no merging will be done so you may end up with multiple prov:agents with the same subject id if you're concatenating NIDM files from multiple vists of the same study.
+Warning, no merging will be done so you may end up with multiple prov:agents with the same subject id if you're concatenating NIDM files from multiple visits of the same study.
 If you want to merge NIDM files on subject ID see pynidm merge

 .. code-block:: bash